sora-xor/polkaswap-token-whitelist-config/README.md

 ### If you want your token to be whitelisted

-The team can review your request for whitelisting your token in Polkaswap.
+Your request for whitelisting your token in Polkaswap can be reviewed in this repository.
 For that:

 1. Follow the link to see the file: https://github.com/sora-xor/polkaswap-token-whitelist-config/blob/e4d85072859b9d575e4de211f5b3b0286f05984d/whitelist.json